oasis-tcs/openc2-glossary/glossary.md

   * L - incremented each time the OpenC2 Language Subcommittee reviews this document and agrees to the content
   * C - incremented each time the OpenC2

+This document is a draft of 0.1.1 - ie:
+* T=0 ie no drafts have yet been approved by the OpenC2 TC
+* L=1 ie based on the baseline 0.1 draft imported from openc2 forum at OpenC2 TC startup
+* C=1 ie this draft contains changes to the 0.1 version

 ### 0.6 Status:

 This Working Draft (WD) has been produced by one or more TC Members;